Climate extremes threaten Australia's wine industry

 At the same time, the CSIRO said the intensity of extreme rainfall events is likely to increase, a pattern already seen over the last 12 months.

-"The science projections do not point to Australia's climate getting any more favorable," said Phin Ziebell, agribusiness economist, National Australia Bank.
+"The science projections do not point to Australia's climate getting any more favourable," said Phin Ziebell, agribusiness economist, National Australia Bank.

 WILTING GREEN SHOOTS